Ananyojha/AWS/mini-projects/vpc.md

 # AWS VPC Hands-on
 TO UNDERSTAND THE `BASICS OF VPC` PLEASE CHECK HERE.
 This guide will guide you to CREATE A WEB ADDRESS BOOK.
-You will get step by step guide to preapare your vpc only.
+You will get step by step guide.

 ![Screenshot of Web Address Book ](https://s3-us-west-2.amazonaws.com/us-west-2-aws-training/awsu-spl/spl-13/images/address-book.png)